Shopify/channels-ui-docs/UX principles.md

 # User experience principles

-Channel UX principles are inspired by [Shopify Values](https://polaris.shopify.com/foundations/experience-values "Shopify values") and are at the core of how we build our channels.
+Channel UX principles are inspired by [Shopify experience values](https://polaris.shopify.com/foundations/experience-values) and are at the core of how we build our channels.

 ---

 ## Principle 1: Efficiency

-Help our merchants get set up as quickly as possible.
+Help merchants get set up as quickly as possible.

 - Prefill as much information as possible or pull from Shopify APIs to make setup more efficient.
-For example, if we know their store name and the channel requires it, automatically fill that information in and just ask to confirm.
+For example, if you know a merchant's store name and the channel requires it, automatically fill that information in and just ask the merchant to confirm.
 - Avoid the back-and-forth between your platform and Shopify wherever possible.
-Look for ways to allow merchants to complete tasks within Shopify.
+Look for ways to allow merchants to complete tasks within the Shopify admin.

 ---